ssen7/allanlab/_pages/home.md

 ---
-title: "AI in Gastroenterology Group - Home"
+title: "Gut Intelligence Lab - Home"
 layout: homelay
 excerpt: "AI in Gastroenterology Group at the University of Virginia"
 sitemap: false